 “Deciem is named after decima, which means 10 in Latin, because everyone was telling our brilliant founder, Brandon Truaxe, that he couldn’t do 10 things at once – so he wanted to do exactly that,” explains co-CEO Nicola Kilner.

 Indeed, he did: this fast-growing Toronto-based company currently holds 10 beauty brands, creating a sharp edge on an industry dominated by a handful of major umbrella brands.
-Its edge is such that the company, just four years young, did $20 million in sales its first year alone.
+Its edge is such that the company, just four years young, did CAN$60 million in 2016 alone.
 Nicola believes the growing giant is light years ahead in the beauty universe, in front of all the household names, thanks to its umbrella approach and commitment to research and development.

 The vertical integration of Deciem adds new meaning to the term ‘creative control’: as a start-up, the co-founders believe that no single brand can justify in-house laboratory, technology, creative, manufacturing, marketing, sales and distribution divisions.
 As such, by huddling 10 brands under a big umbrella, Deciem also has control over certain processes that rivals of similar size wouldn’t be able to keep an eye on.